Ashley Tisdale: 1985–2004: Childhood and career beginnings

-2005–2009: Breakthrough with films and music career
+2005–2009: Breakthrough with films and music

-Tisdale joined the main cast of the Disney Channel series The Suite Life of Zack & Cody in 2005, and would continue to star in the show until 2008.
+Tisdale joined the main cast of the Disney Channel series The Suite Life of Zack & Cody in 2005, and would continue to star in the series until its conclusion in 2008.
 The show proved to be a hit for the network, and earned Tisdale a Nickelodeon UK Kids' Choice Awards.
 Tisdale had her breakout role as Sharpay Evans in the Disney Channel film High School Musical (2006).
 The film was the network's most successful film of 2006, receiving 7.7 million viewers upon its premiere.
 The soundtrack for the film, featuring numerous contributions from Tisdale, went on to sell over three million copies in the United States alone.
 The song "What I've Been Looking For" (2006), a duet with Lucas Grabeel, became her first top 40 hit on the Billboard Hot 100, and was certified gold by the Recording Industry Association of America (RIAA).
 Tisdale, along with the rest of the cast, embarked on the High School Musical: The Concert (2006–2007) tour to promote the film.
 She met dancer Jared Murillo while working on High School Musical, and the two later dated for two years; they split up in 2009.
 During this time, Tisdale began appearing on soundtracks for the Disney Channel, and released a cover of "Kiss the Girl" (2006) to promote The Little Mermaid.

 With the success of High School Musical, Tisdale was offered a recording contract from Warner Bros.
 Records; she began working on her debut studio album in 2006.
 "Be Good to Me" (2006) was released as the album's lead single, with "He Said She Said" (2007) being released shortly afterwards as the second single.
 Tisdale's debut album, Headstrong (2007), was released in February; the album featured elements of dance-pop and hip-hop music.
 The album sold 64,000 copies in its first week of release in the United States, debuting at number five on the Billboard 200.
 The project was a commercial success, selling over 500,000 copies in the country.
 "He Said She Said" was later re-released as the album's second single to promote the album, and went on to earn a gold certification from the RIAA.
 The album's final two singles were released exclusively in select European territories.
 Tisdale embarked on her Headstrong Tour Across America to promote the album.
 She also co-executive produced a documentary, There's Something About Ashley (2007), documenting the recording of the album and the production of her music videos.